MykolaDemianchuk/ArabicRomanConverter/README.md

 # ArabicRomanConverter
-Application converts Arabic to Roman and Roman to Arabic numerals in the range from 1 to 3999.
+Application converts Arabic to Roman and Roman to Arabic numerals in a range 1-3999.